-Stay on the edge of your seat with.
+Stay on the edge of your seat.
 Bring one foot up to sit on top of your other knee.
 It will look like you are about to cross your legs but keep bringing your foot to your knee.
 If you can feel this stretch deep in your inner thigh and hips, you can stop here and hold for five breaths.
 However, if you want a deeper stretch, slowly lean your body forward.
 Hold for five breaths and repeat with the other leg.

 Making Your Routine